Karti722/LogBlog/README.md

 # LogBlog - AI-Powered Blog Tutorial Platform

-LogBlog is a comprehensive web application that combines a modern blog platform with AI-powered tutorial generation.
-Built with Django (backend) and React (frontend), it provides users with educational content and personalized learning experiences.
+LogBlog is a comprehensive web application that combines a modern blog platform with AI-powered tutorial generation and blog creation assistance.
+Built with Django (backend) and React (frontend), it provides users with educational content, personalized learning experiences, and intelligent writing assistance.

 ## 🚀 Features

+### Authentication & Authorization ✨ **NEW**
+- **User Registration**: Create accounts with email verification
+- **Secure Login**: JWT-based authentication with demo mode
+- **Protected Routes**: Automatic redirect to login for unauthorized access
+- **Role-Based Permissions**: Authors can only edit/delete their own posts
+- **Session Management**: Persistent login with logout functionality
+- **Toast Notifications**: User feedback for auth actions

+### AI-Powered Blog Creation ✨ **NEW**
+- **AI Title Suggestions**: Generate catchy, SEO-friendly titles based on your topic
+- **Content Outline Generation**: Create structured outlines for your blog posts
+- **Writing Tips & Feedback**: Get real-time AI feedback to improve your content
+- **Interactive Tutorial**: Step-by-step guidance for new bloggers
+- **Smart Form Validation**: Real-time validation with helpful error messages

-### Blog Platform
+### Blog Management ✨ **NEW**
 - **Modern Blog Interface**: Clean, responsive design with Tailwind CSS
-- **Content Management**: Create, edit, and manage blog posts
+- **Content Management**: Create, edit, and manage blog posts with AI assistance
+- **Edit & Delete Features**: Full CRUD operations for blog post authors (login required)
+- **Author Permissions**: Only post authors (or admins) can edit/delete their posts
 - **Categories & Tags**: Organize content with categories and tags
 - **User Engagement**: Like posts, comment system, and view tracking
 - **Search & Filtering**: Advanced search and filtering capabilities
+- **Preview Mode**: Live preview of your content before publishing

 ### AI Tutorial Generator
 - **AI-Powered Tutorials**: Generate personalized tutorials using OpenAI GPT